zilles111/zilles111/README.md

 - 👀 I’m interested in educational administration.
 Included E-learning, E-diary (student and teachers data, timetables)
 - 🌱 I’m currently learning VBA, which i use to solve my daily task inside EXCEL.
 - 💞️ I’m looking to collaborate on similar project than above metioned.
 - 📫 How to reach me?
-My e-mail is zilles111@gmail.com
+My e-mail is zilles@freemail.hu

 <!---
 zilles111/zilles111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.